entropyxyz/api_key_tdx/SPEC.md

 To support the above scenario, the AKS nodes must keep the following data:

-- User secrets + base URL
+- User secrets + base URL.
-- User ACL, one for each secret
+- User ACL, one for each secret.
-- Users public keys
+- Users public keys.
 - Pending requests and responses.
 - Additional bobs and bits, e.g. errors, logs.